ShumailaAhmed/AI-Workshop/README.md

 ```

-### Two Dimentional Tensors
+### Two Dimensional Tensors

 2D tensors are analogous to matrices, having some number of rows and some number of columns.
-Gray scale images are typical example of 2D tensors.these contain values from 0 to 255 in a single channel of information, hence these can be stored in the 2 dimentional tensors or matrices.
+Grayscale images are the typical example of 2D tensors.
+These contain values from 0 to 255 in a single channel of information, hence these can be stored in the 2-dimensional tensors or matrices.

 ![2d Tensor example Gray-scale Image](https://github.com/ShumailaAhmed/AI-Workshop/blob/main/grayscale.gif)

-Tensors can be extended to 3, 4 and n-dimentions.
+Tensors can be extended to 3, 4, and n-dimensions.

-Lets initialize a 1D tensor
+Let's initialize a 1D tensor

 ```one_d = torch.arange(2,7)
 one_d